-Today we will talk about free weight exercises for seniors.
+In this post you will learn about free weight exercises for seniors.
 Free weight exercises are superior to weight machines in every aspect as they build full body strength, balance, coordination and mobility all at the same time.

-Unfortunately they can be quite taxing on the joints and ligaments and require good mobility athletic ability, so seniors have to be careful when incorporating them.
+Unfortunately they can be quite taxing on the joints and ligaments.
+They also require good mobility and athletic ability.
+So seniors have to be careful when incorporating them.

 Well let’s find out!